pierrevdbg/bixifinder/README.md

 > NOTE:
 > The first page loading may take a while because the database
-> is being populated with the data from the Montreal bixi dataset.
+> is being populated with data from the Montreal bixi dataset.
 > After the initializing process in complete,
-> you should see a net increase in responsivity after each page reloads.
+> you should see a net increase in responsivity at page reloads.
 > An occasional slow down is possible when the app detects a change
 > to the Montreal bixi dataset and updates the local database accordingly.

 Enjoy!

-Pierre Vandenberghe